oatlog/oatlog/doc/report/main.typ

 === QIR, Query-plan IR

-#NOTE[The current implementation is very ad-hoc and will be replaced by something similar to
+#NOTE[The current implementation is a very ad-hoc generic join and will be replaced by something
-  free-join, except entirely static (only a single cover)]
+  similar to free-join, except entirely static (only a single cover)]

-#TODO[We might need to explain free join]
+#TODO[We need to have explained query planning in the background and refer to that here.]

 Represents all the choices made to transform a conjunctive query to LIR, specifically the order of joins and how the joins are performed.
 Note that this IR only contains queries and other